microieva/app-fe/README.md

 ### Introduction

-This repository contains Angular front end for a professional portfolio project "Health Center".
+This repository contains Angular front end for a professional portfolio project "Health Center" with AI assistant.

 "Health Center" application supports three user roles with different features for each scope: patient access provides features centuring around maintaining appointments and accessing medical records; for doctors, besides handling appointment bookings and creating medical records, the application provides calendar notifications about upcoming appointments as well as real-time notifications on incoming messages in the chat with admin or, patients creating new appointment request, or, patients canceling confirmed appointment; admin user role besides the chat, provides functionalities related to managing appointments on patient's behalf and activating doctors accounts.
+Currently, the AI chat bot is trained to create and delete appointments, and is available for patient user role.
+The feature is using gpt-35-turbo model deployment via Azure OpenAI service.

 This repository is deployed via Azure Static Web Apps.
 [See user login credentials](#user-roles).